TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 Iterators in Lua work quite differently than in Typescript/Javscript, so a special type is needed to use them.

-For example, to declare and use a lua function that returns an iterator for a set of strings, you can do this:
+For example, to declare and use a Lua function that returns an iterator for a set of strings, you can do this:

 <SideBySide>